 Not surprisingly, the potential penalties are much greater if you possessed a significant quantity of a controlled substance, particularly if the State has charged with intent to manufacture or intent to distribute.

-If you are convicted of possession with the intent to manufacture or distribute a controlled substance, you will likely be convicted of a Class II felony, a Class IIA felony, or a Class IIIA felony, the penalties for which are as follows:
+If you are convicted of possession with the intent to manufacture or distribute a controlled substance, you will likely be convicted of a Class II felony, a Class IIA felony, or a Class IIIA felony, felony possession of a controlled substance are as follows:

 - Class II Felony – 1 to 50 years imprisonment